Hyperlite Mountain Gear 3400 Ice Pack Review

 For a feature set that is more user friendly, check out the Osprey Mutant 52.

 This pack is most at home ice climbing and alpine (snow/ice) climbing, particularly in foul weather.

-At $340 this pack is on the expensive side.
+This pack is on the expensive side.
 If money isn't a big deal, this could be a good pack to have in your quiver.
 Compared to other packs made of the various Cuben fiber/Dyneema concoctions, it's actually reasonably priced.
 See our Price Versus Value Chart to compare performance and retail price.

 The Hyperlite Mountain Gear Ice Pack is a niche competitor.
 It's great for snowy or icy alpine terrain.
 If you find yourself out in the rain a lot and liking it, this could be a good pack for you.
 We also really like that Hyperlite Mountain Gear has been refining and improving this pack through the years, which says a lot about the brand.
 If you're looking for one pack to do everything, year-round, and survive for a while, consider a more durable option like the Arc'teryx Alpha FL, or a more versatile pack like the Patagonia Ascensionist.

 Ad-free.
 Influence-free.
 Powered by Testing.